 - addressing immediate health needs

-- details of what to do in an emergency situation and how to access interpreting services
+- instructions on what to do in an emergency situation and how to access interpreting services

 - orientation to local services.

-- delivery of an onshore Orientation program that builds clients’ knowledge about the Australian way of life and values
+- delivery of an onshore Orientation program to build knowledge of Australian values and way of life

 - assistance to source long-term accommodation

 - support to access mainstream services, including health and family support services

 - connections to local community groups and activities